NUBIC/buildr-gemjar/README.md

 Compatibility
 -------------

-`buildr-gemjar` has been tested with buildr 1.4.4 on ruby 1.8.7, 1.9.2, and JRuby* 1.5.6.
+`buildr-gemjar` is tested with buildr 1.4.11 on Ruby 1.9.3 and JRuby 1.7.2.
 It's expected that it will work with any fairly recent version of buildr.

-It's been tested on OS X and Linux;
-it may or may not work on Windows.
+It requires RubyGems 1.5.0 or later.
+This means that it won't work with JRuby before 1.6.1.
+Several of the early revisions of JRuby in the 1.6 line had a severe issue installing certain gems; to be safe, use 1.6.5 or later.

-(*The spec suite does not execute on JRuby for no reason I've yet been able to track down, but manual testing indicates that the extension works fine on that platform.)
+It's been tested on OS X and Linux; it may or may not work on Windows.

 Future work
 -----------